unpreset/unocss-preset-starter/README.md

 ## Features

 We like the tailwindcss syntax, but it's often too long to read.
 Today, with unocss and this preset, you can reduce tailwindcss syntax by 30% and improve code readability.
+You need [Preset-wind](https://www.npmjs.com/package/@unocss/preset-wind) and this preset to work
 ![Reduce 30% tailwind syntax](https://github.com/jojojojojoj5564656465465/unocss-preset-starter/assets/45184918/efb0180e-38f5-4360-89f5-92b646995de1)

 ### Liste des Shortcuts